HebaAlhamaydh/data-structures-and-algorithms/javascript/linked-list-insertions/README.md

 # Approach & Efficiency

 In each one of mentioned functions the worst case was to loop through linked list elements, so I used (while) approach and have an O(n) as time complexity, and O(1) as space complexity because there is no need to additional space.

+***append:*** Time complexity of append is O(n) where n is the number of nodes in the linked list.
+Since there is a loop from head to end